Posted: February 2016

 I have seen the majestic mystico-sexual sculptures on the Tantric temples of Khajuraho in India, I have touched the rocks of the Great Pyramid of Giza in Egypt, I have smelled the light fragrance of cherry blossom trees in Tokyo, Japan, I have tasted the delicious Paella during a cold winter in the city of Granada in Spain, and I have heard the waves of sea crushing on the golden beaches of Rio de Janeiro in Brazil.
 The memories of my travel experiences have been my inner treasure that I always carry with me.
 Without those experiences, I would have been a totally different person.

-Traveling is one of the greatest gifts you can give yourself.
-Traveling allows you to learn things about the mysterious world that we are living in, but most importantly helps you to better understand yourself and your relation to this world.
+Traveling is one of the greatest gifts you can give yourself, because it allows you to experience the immensely rich world we are living in, but most importantly it helps you to better understand yourself and your relation to this world.
+To be more specific, here are five ways you can benefit from traveling:

 1. Expand your horizons